yuewending/PPHA30550_Final_Project/index.md

   4. `data/school_crimes.csv` Mapping files for criminial cases and schools.
   5. `data/crime_types.csv` Types of criminal cases and corresponding IDs.

 The `school_crimes.csv` file contains 4 columns: **"Crime ID", "Crime Type", "School ID", and "Distance".** Note that one case may be matched to multiple schools.
-Overall, 351644 relations were found, and
+Overall, 351644 relations were found, and 184365 cases were happened with 1km of schools.

-### Step 1: Obtaining List of US High Schools
+### Finalize the Data Table

+Different data sets for school performances were merged by School IDs, and the numbers of criminal cases happend in each school's neighbor were counted and added as a new column to the school data.
+Therefore, finally we obtained a single table representing the data to be analyzed.
+Each row of the table is the information of a school, while each column is a variable for either school performance or safety.

+**Step:** run the python script "`finalize_data.py`" in this folder

+**Output files:** `data/data_table.csv`

+## Data Analysis